mapr/drill-test-framework/README.md

 # Test Framework for Apache Drill

-A JDBC Test Framework for Apache Drill (drill.apache.org).
-Includes test coverage for core drill functionality and the supported feature set.
+Test Framework for SQL on Hadoop technologies.
+Currently supports Apache Drill (drill.apache.org), a schema-free SQL query engine for Hadoop, NoSQL and cloud storage.

+The framework is built for regression, integration & sanity testing.
+Includes test coverage (with baselines) for core Drill functionality, and supported features.
+A subset of these tests are used by the Apache Drill community for pre-commit and pre-release criteria.

 ## Overview
  1. Clone the repository